vmikk/seqhasher/README.md

 - `nthash`: [ntHash](https://github.com/bcgsc/ntHash) (designed for DNA sequences), 64-bit hash value.
 This implementation uses the full length of the sequence as the k-mer size, effectively hashing the entire sequence at once using the non-canonical (forward) hash of the sequence
 - `blake3`: [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) (fast cryptographic hash function), 256-bit hash value

+> [!NOTE]
+> The probability of a collision (when different DNA sequences end up with the same hash)
+> is roughly 1 in 2^nbits, where nbits is the length of the hash in bits.
+> This means that functions with shorter bit-lengths (e.g., `Murmur3` and `CityHash`)
+> are more likely to have collisions as the dataset grows,
+> while `SHA-3` has a much lower chance of collisions because of its larger bit length.
+> However, shorter hashes are generally faster to compute
+> and take up less space when saved to a file,
+> making them more efficient for some tasks despite the higher collision risk.

 ### Examples

 To process a FASTA file and output to another file: